LytexWZ/AzureUtils/README.md

 Last changes:

-v2.0 beta released!
+v1.0 released!
-- Revamped the UI
+- Finally added the inventory manager
-- Added rounded values
+- Now you can track the values of your ores
-- Added per ore multipliers
+- Added a clean interface
-- Added global multipliers (WIP)
+- AV values updated to June
 - Instructions added

-- Updated the value list
+- Updated the value list tio fix some typo's